Surnames covered in our DNA project:

 I will gradually add data for other counties in this region over the coming months.
 All contributions of APPLEBY census entries and parish records for Bedfordshire, Buckinghamshire, Cheshire, Derbyshire, Herefordshire, Hunts & Rutland, Leicestershire, Lincolnshire, Northants, Notts, Oxfordshire, Shropshire, Staffordshire, Warwickshire and Worcestershire (phew!!) will be most gratefully received!

 As you can see, there is still a lot more work to do to match parish records to the trees already on the website - and also to locate parish records for other counties in the Region.
-If you can help link individuals in YOUR family tree to these records, please contact me and I will send you an Excel file of the relevant spreadsheets for you to highlight and return.
-I should be most grateful for your assistance!
+If you can help link individuals in YOUR family tree to these records, please contact me.

 Note - these spreadsheets will open with Adobe Reader and you may need to enlarge the image and scroll across to read all the columns.
 Most pdfs are over 12 pages long, so you will need to scroll down too!